Table of Contents

 Physical units of coercivity

-However, in some physics experiments the magnetic field is sometimes expressed in the same units as magnetic flux density, namely T (tesla), by scaling the values by the permeability of vacuum.40)
+However, in some physics experiments the magnetic field is sometimes expressed in the same units as magnetic flux density, namely T (tesla), by scaling the values by the permeability of vacuum.54)

 Physics of coercivity

-Coercivity depends not only the type of material, but also on the state of that material.
-For example, very pure monocrystal of iron can have coercivity around 1 A/m, in the polycrystalline state it could be 100 A/m, and for single-domain iron particles of an appropriate size it could be even beyond 10 kA/m.41)
+Coercivity depends not only the chemical composition of the material, but also on the physical state of that material.
+For example for iron, its very pure monocrystal can have coercivity around 1 A/m, in the polycrystalline state it could be 100 A/m, and for single-domain iron particles of an appropriate size it could be even beyond 10 kA/m 57), so spanning over 5 orders of magnitude, even though all these materials are made of pure iron.

-Domain wall pinning is one of the mechanisms that impacts domain wall movement.44) Any non-uniformities in the magnetic materials such non-magnetic voids, crystal defects, grain boundaries, inclusions, or precipitates can give rise to a local energy increase which must be overcome before the domain wall can move through such entity.
+Domain wall pinning is one of the mechanisms that impacts domain wall movement.63) Any non-uniformities in the magnetic materials such non-magnetic voids, crystal defects, grain boundaries, inclusions, or precipitates can give rise to a local energy increase which must be overcome before the domain wall can move through such an entity.
+A large entity will create “strong pinning”, but a group of small entities (e.g. each of which is significantly smaller than the domain wall width) may give rise to “weak pinning”.64)

-It is said that under a static condition the a domain wall is “pinned” to such location, or that such defects are “pinning sites”.45)46) There is actually a physical evidence of such pinning, because the domain wall movements happen in jerky motion (rather than smooth continuous) and this can be detected for example through the Barkhausen noise phenomenon.
+Under a static condition a domain wall can be “pinned” to such location, or that such defects are “pinning sites”.65)66) There is actually a physical evidence of such pinning, because the domain wall movements happen in a jerky motion (rather than smooth and continuous) and this can be detected for example through the Barkhausen noise phenomenon.

 S. Zurek, E-Magnetica.pl, CC-BY-4.0